Amazon receives 238 proposals for its second headquarters

-Amazon.com Inc has received 238 proposals from cities and regions across North America vying to host the company's second headquarters, it said on Monday.

-The number of applicants underscores the interest in the contest, which Seattle-based Amazon announced last month.
-The world's largest online retailer said it would invest more than $5-billion and create up to 50,000 jobs for "Amazon HQ2".
-The deadline for submitting proposals was Thursday.

-Amazon said 54 states, provinces, districts and territories in the United States, Canada and Mexico were represented in the bids.
+Amazon said today that it received 238 proposals from cities and regions in the United States, Canada and Mexico hoping to be the home of the company's second headquarters.

-Some said this month they could offer Amazon billions of dollars in tax breaks if they were chosen.
-New Jersey proposed $7-billion in potential credits against state and city taxes if Amazon locates in Newark and sticks to hiring commitments, for instance.

-Amazon did not disclose the range of incentives it was offered in the proposals.
+The online retailer kicked off its hunt for a second home base in September, promising to bring 50,000 new jobs and spend more than $5-billion on construction.

+Proposals were due last week, and Amazon made clear that tax breaks and grants would be a big deciding factor on where it chooses to land.

 The Globe invites you to share your views.
 Please stay on topic and be respectful to everyone.
 For more information on our commenting policies and how our community-based moderation works, please read our Community Guidelines and our Terms and Conditions.